About Liquid Trade Waste

-The Local Government (General) Regulation, 2005 defines “trade waste” as all liquid waste other than sewage of a domestic nature.
+The Local Government (General) Regulation 2021 defines 'liquid trade waste' as 'all liquid waste other than sewage of a domestic nature'.

 Shoalhaven Water regulates liquid trade waste discharges in order to: